silky/infer-upstream/README.md

 infer-upstream
 ==============

 Takes a directory, and looks up the upstream repository.
-When found, it creates this as a remote in the given repository.
+If there is an upstream repository, writes it to standard out.
+Otherwise writes nothing.

 Usage: